Achievable logoAchievable logo

 • Gasoline tax

-A special assessment bond is issued to improve a small portion of a municipality.
-For example, a city could use borrowed funds to build a bike path and improve sidewalks in a specific neighborhood.
-Taxes that are assessed only to citizens and businesses in that local area would be used to pay off the bond.
-This is another example of a non-self-supporting revenue bond due to its dependence on taxes.
+A special assessment bond is issued to fund improvements in a specific, limited area of a municipality.
+For example, a city might borrow funds to build a bike path and improve sidewalks in one neighborhood.
+Taxes assessed only on the citizens and businesses in that local area are used to repay the bond.
+Because repayment depends on taxes, this is another example of a non-self-supporting revenue bond.

 Definitions